 Now listen, do you remember that a good number of you enjoyed scholarship either from the state bursary fund or other state subsidy for your education?
-Now is the payback time.
+Now, it is the payback time.
 There is no free lunch in nature too, just as the Americans love to say under their capitalist system.
 Nature blesses every act of man regardless of whether it is good or bad.
 Nature richly multiplies every seed of thought and action sown by man.
-Now Mr Middle Class Elite of Nigeria, this is the time to show that all the cost spent on you at the Higher Institution and Colleges are not wasted expenses after all.
-Your job, right now in Nigeria, is to be able without any prodding to seek to understand, interpret and enlighten the general masses of Nigeria on the true realities of the situation of Nigeria.
-You should stop taking solace in Mosques, Churches, and beer parlours where you incessantly pray and talk about divine intervention and speculate about the signs of the coming of the Messiah to Nigeria.
+Now Mr Middle Class Elite of Nigeria, this is the time to show that all the cost spent on you in Higher Institutions and Colleges are not wasted expenses after all.
+Your job, right now in Nigeria, is to be able, without any prodding, to seek to understand, interpret and enlighten the general masses of Nigeria on the true realities of the situation of Nigeria.
+You should stop taking solace in Mosques, Churches, and beer parlours where you incessantly pray and talk about divine intervention and you speculate about the signs of the coming of the Messiah to Nigeria.

-For your information, each of you is a messiah for Nigeria.
-You are first and foremost a messiah to your family and your household.
-The pooling together of the knowledge and actions of your types within your community also make you altogether messiahs to your communities.
+For your information, each of you is a messiah of Nigeria.
+You are first and foremost a messiah of your family and your household.
+The pooling together of the knowledge and actions of your types within your community also make you altogether messiahs of your communities.
 This is the time to use your mind, your brains and your imaginations to learn and to understand the fundamental problem of your environment.
-Nobody can help you to solve these human-made problems flowing all around you and almost enveloping you to extinction.
-These problems were made by the stupidity of man and they will also have to be cleared by the hands of men under the guidance of the wisdom of The Almighty.
-To keep an idle vigil of waiting for God to come from heaven to do a man’s job is a total refusal of responsibility contrary to the divine Will.
-You must wake up from your deep slumber.
+Nobody can help you to solve the human-made problems flowing all around you and almost enveloping you to extinction.
+These problems were made by the stupidity of man and they will also have to be cleared by the hands of men guided by reason, intelligence and wisdom.
+To keep an idle vigil on waiting for God to come down from heaven to do a man’s job, is a total refusal of basic human responsibility.
+You must wake up from your deep mental slumber.
 Enough is enough of individual negligence, ignorance and stupidity, which have resulted in the general societal state of despair, hopelessness and powerlessness.

-The first change expected of you will be in your desire to seek and search for true knowledge and wisdom.
+The first change expected of each of us will be in our individual desire to seek and search for true knowledge and wisdom.
 You must be able to ask and seek answers to the following questions: